-2.5 Heterodox political groups and societal security

-Why should a patchwork of highly heterogeneous groups with obviously outlandish ideologies be considered a topic to investigate problems of societal security?
+2.5 Heterodox political groups and societal security Why should a patchwork of highly heterogeneous groups with obviously outlandish ideologies be considered a topic for investigating problems of societal security?
 It is hard to imagine how such a patchwork can pose a threat to the existing institutional and political status quo of contemporary European societies.
 The numbers of explicitly identified followers are insignificant, their activities local and marginal.
 Lacking an overall shared ideological framework and organisational infrastructure the field of heterodox political groups remains an abstract category, an object of theoretical reflection reconstructed from the perspective of the outside observer.
 Although heterodox politicisation presently is far from developing into a mass movement, the field displays a number of highly relevant features that shed light on problems affecting different aspects of societal security.

-First the radical disjunction between orthodox and heterodox forms of political discourse indicates an erosion of what could be called the non-contractual elements of the social contract, to borrow a phrase from sociological theory.
+First, the radical disjunction between orthodox and heterodox forms of political discourse indicates an erosion of what could be called the non-contractual elements of the social contract, to borrow a phrase from sociological theory.
 Lacking common ground and a shared understanding of basic properties of the social world makes it difficult to sustain exchange and coordination across different social groups, setting the heterodox groups apart from political discourse.
 Many of the heterodox belief systems entail a reflexive component designed to protect entrenched elements of these systems from critique, scrutiny and refutation.
 These core elements are employed by true believers or followers to set themselves apart from the rest of society.
 This gives them a status resembling a religious cult based on a priori assumptions.
 Contemporary societies over the centuries have developed a secular culture where religion has been expelled from political debate and is considered as part of the realm of an individual's private sphere.
 Notions like Holy Trinity or transubstantiation can claim contextual validity within the privatised realm of religion.
 A true believer would subscribe to them on the basis of the principle of credo quia absurdum.
 However, in the secular public sphere of political deliberation such notions will have to be bracketed in order to interact with others as citizens.
 If such a priori assumptions however extend into the world of political discourse, they can destroy the very basis for such a discourse.
-Recently this problem has been widely discussed with regard to Islamic religious norms and how they relate to normative principles of a secular political order.31 Heterodox political belief systems reproduce this confrontation in a nutshell.
+Recently this problem has been widely discussed with regard to Islamic religious norms and how they relate to normative principles of a secular political order.35 Heterodox political belief systems reproduce this confrontation in a nutshell.
 Involving someone who subscribes to any of these belief systems in a democratic deliberation is difficult if not impossible, since s/he would deny the foundation of such a process and denounce any critical argument as irrelevant, fabricated or fake news.
 Support for the apodictic heterodox mind-set in many cases is provided by a virtual community of peers, collectively entertaining ideas that run counter to basic everyday assumptions sustaining social interaction.
+Secondly, due to the heterogeneous nature of the patchwork created by the different heterodox groups, a unified targeted political approach of reconciliation seems difficult if not impossible.
+Public and media discourse primarily follow a strategy of either demonizing or ridiculing these groups, 35 See e.g. Soroush, A. (2002).
+Reason, freedom, and democracy in Islam: Essential writings of Abdolkarim Soroush.
+Oxford University Press.
+Boroumand, L., & Boroumand, R. (2002).
+Terror, Islam, and democracy.
+Journal of Democracy, 13(2), 5-20.